erdiaker/iomidi/README.md

 iomidi
 ==============

 This is a Python library for basic MIDI input and output.

+It works for me, but hasn't been tested well beyond my projects.
+So, any bug reports or feature requests are appreciated.

 ## Installation